The Great Salt Bowl – Chapter 3

 Chuck’s face twisted, and one eye closed.

-“I’m definitely feeling it,” Chuck said.
-“Worrying about it will only stress our bodies more.
+“Stress makes it worse.
 Let’s organize our supplies and let Todd cool off.”

-I nodded and started working through my bag.
+I nodded and pulled my bag onto my lap.
 For a long time, the only sounds were the shuffle of bags and the crinkle of vacuum-sealed supplies.
-It seemed like hours passed, but the harsh light never shrank from the doorway.
-Nothing in the bags would help us communicate with the outside.
-I’d forced them to leave all phones in the vehicles parked in a small clump of trees down the hill.
+Nothing in the bags would help us communicate with the outside world.

-By the time Chuck returned, the actual layout of food supplies versus non-food supplies was dramatically inadequate.
-As much as a hundred feet of string might help with survival, it meant nothing if we couldn’t sustain ourselves.
-Each pack was only about the size of a small box with a strap.
-Within each there was only one pack of freeze-dried food or what my dad always called MREs.
+By the time Chuck returned, he frowned at the laid out supplies.
+Four freeze-dried food or what my dad always called MREs.
 Terrible food unless you were trying to survive.
 I remembered him saying that a single MRE had enough nutrients to fuel a full day’s march.
-The rest of the supplies were bandages, some kind of string, and a compass.
-Chucks ghostly white face didn’t provide hope for a positive assessment of the situation.
+Eight bandages, some kind of string, and four of those silver blankets.
+Chuck’s ghostly white face didn’t provide hope for a positive assessment of the situation.

 “You don’t look so good,” I said.

 “Not enough,” Chuck said.
-“We don’t know where we are or how far we have to go.”
+“We don’t know the distance or direction.”

-I stood up, the smell only getting worse.
+I stood up, and the smell worsened.
 I held my forearm to my nose as if that would do something.
 Chuck wasn’t wrong, but we’d fallen down the opposite side of the mountain we were camping on.
 We must be in a small city on the east side of the mountain.
 We’d never fully explored the city, but if I recognized something, then we might find our way home.

 “If you’re going out looking for Todd, he’s not down the right hallway,” Chuck said.
 “Please trust me.”

-I nodded and kept my walk as fast as possible without making it look like I was running.
-The wind had picked up again outside, and fresh sand blew into the entry hallway.
+I nodded and kept my walk as fast as possible with my hip tight from whatever had hurt me the day before.
+The wind picked up and fresh sand blew into the entry hallway.
 Or the exit?
-Either way, I wouldn’t explore two hallways.
+Either way, it left a clear direction for my search.

 I found a window at the end of the hallway.
 Clear of any glass, the heat rippled over the metal like illusory water.
-My mouth opened and closed on its own, reminding me I had drunk nothing since the vodka last night.
+My mouth opened and closed on its own, reminding me I had drunk nothing since the vodka the day before.
 Or had it been longer?
 I walked toward the window in a daze.
 There was no logical justification for it, just something else to watch.

 I always made sure we had the band blasting that we were going to see, but something in the memory flickered and I saw the strain on each person’s face.
-The strain of that memory pulled something more recent to my mind.
-A discomfort that I should have noticed when convincing Mel to come on the camping trip.
-I should have heard the strain in her voice from the moment she answered my call.
+The memory pulled something more recent to my mind.
+A discomfort clear to me as I reflected on how hard I fought to get Mel on this camping trip.

 “Hey, bestie, what’s going on?”